FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/opportunity-knocks/1974-02-11-opportunity-knocks.md

 maintitle: Opportunity Knocks
 subtitle: Episode 14.28
 description: Lena makes her sixth and final appearance as a contestant after winning the viewers votes for the fifth time.
+media: Thames Television
+post_description: Lena makes her sixth and final appearance as a contestant after winning the viewers votes for the fifth time.
 categories: [Thames Television, Opportunity Knocks]
 ---